Embird Embroidery Software

 1. flowers generated from font glyphs

-2. predefined flowers from library
+2. predefined flowers from the library

 Multiple flowers can be used in a single object.